-Securitisations issued via ABCP allow for short-term financing on a roll-over basis on the money market.
+Securitisations issued via ABCP allow for shortterm financing on a roll-over basis on the money market.
 These transactions are regularly set up for an unlimited period.
-A typical example is the revolving securitisation of trade receivables.
-Other short term securitisations are Structured Investment Vehicles ("SIV"), refinancing long-term assets with short-term liabilities in order to gain on credit spread differences.
+A typical example is the revolving securitisation of trade receivables with a roll-over refinancing.
+Other short term securitisations are Structured Investment Vehicles ("SIV"), refinancing long-term assets with short-term liabilities in order to benefit from credit spread differences.